curedao/docs/README.md

 1. Currently governments around the world are spending billions funding closed-source propriety health software.
 The Public Money Public Code initiative would require governments to recognize software as a [public good](https://en.wikipedia.org/wiki/Public_good_(economics)) and require that publicly-funded software be open source.
-2. By encoding contributions to the project with NFTs, we have the ability to guarantee ongoing compensation in the form of royalties.
+2. By encoding contributions to the project with NFTs, we can guarantee ongoing compensation in the form of royalties.

 ## Isolated Data Silos